Pediatric Asthma: Step Therapy Guidelines and Biologic Eligibility Criteria

 Biologic Eligibility and Selection

-Omalizumab (anti-IgE, approved age 6+) requires documented allergic sensitization (positive skin prick or specific IgE) with serum IgE 30-1500 IU/mL and weight-based dosing every 2-4 weeks.
+Omalizumab (anti-IgE, approved age 6+) requires documented allergic sensitization (positive skin prick or specific IgE) with serum IgE 30-1500 IU/mL[2] and weight-based dosing every 2-4 weeks.
 The ICATA trial showed a 25% reduction in exacerbations in inner-city children.
 Mepolizumab (anti-IL-5, approved age 6+) requires blood eosinophils ≥150 cells/mcL at initiation or ≥300 in the prior 12 months, dosed at 40 mg SC every 4 weeks (ages 6-11).
-Dupilumab (anti-IL-4Rα, approved age 6+) is the broadest T2 biologic, effective in both eosinophilic and FeNO-high phenotypes, dosed every 2 weeks based on weight.
+Dupilumab (anti-IL-4Rα, also used in atopic dermatitis, approved age 6+) is the broadest T2 biologic, effective in both eosinophilic and FeNO-high phenotypes, dosed every 2 weeks based on weight.

 Tezepelumab: The T2-Low Option